- Home

 How do Hindus Observe Makar Sankranti?

-In Punjab, Lohari is one of the most important festivals in the state, as it marks the beginning of the agricultural season.
-The festival is celebrated by lighting bonfires, singing folk songs and dancing around the fire.
-Lohari also has a special significance for married couples as it is believed to bring them good luck and prosperity.
+- In Punjab, Lohri is one of the most important festivals in the state, as it marks the beginning of the agricultural season.
+The festival is celebrated by lighting bonfires, singing folk songs, and dancing around the fire.
+Lohri also has a special significance for married couples as it is believed to bring them good luck and prosperity.

 History of Makar Sankranti